Dunks1980/bay.js/README.md

 - Build step optional, can just add script tag and go.
 - Can be used with strict CSP even with no build step.
+- Can render to the regular DOM or as a web-component.
 - 0 dependencies.
 - Can bundle a component into a single file.
 - Can be used in frameworks that are setup to render web-components.